pickles976/LockstepJs/readme.md

 - [x] Create timer syncing object for handshakes and whatnot

 - [x] Create standardized commands
-- [ ] Create command buffer
+- [x] Create command buffer
-- [ ] Synchronize commands (dont execute buffer until timer reaches n steps)
+- [x] Synchronize commands (dont execute buffer until timer reaches n steps)
+- [ ] Re-organize command buffer to not require filtering.
 - [ ] Create object for packet sending
-- [ ] Panic if command is out of date, tell clients to stop
+- [ ] Panic if command is out of date, hit server and tell clients to stop

 - [ ] Add seeded prng
 - [ ] Add basic gameobject that you can move around with clicking